 Follow the same wrapping for plates, placing paper between each item and then you can place them in small stacks of same-size plates in your packing carton, adding more paper as needed to wrap each stack.

 Always pack larger and heavier plates first in the bottom of the box.
-For durable break-resistant dishes such as Corelle plates, you can wrap with less paper between each but allow at least 2 layers of paper.
+For durable break-resistant dishes such as Corelle plates, you can wrap with less paper between each but allow at least two layers of paper.
 Wrinkled or overlapped paper provides more cushioning.

 Fill Your Packing Box to the Top

-Add your wrapped bundles to the carton until you are about 3" from the top.
+Add your wrapped bundles to the carton until you are about 3 inches from the top.
 You will need to add a crumpled layer of paper on the top and this is also a good place to add items such as small non-breakables, lightweight wooden or durable plastic trays.